John Muir High School: Reinvention effort

 For several years, Muir High School was under state monitoring.
-In October 2007, the PUSD Board of education approved the reconstitution of John Muir High School for the 2008-2009 school year.
-The district worked with parents, staff, local businesses and other community members to develop a reconstitution plan, which later became known as Muir's "reinvention" plan.
+In October 2007, the PUSD Board of Education approved the reconstitution of John Muir High School for the 2008-2009 school year.
+The district worked with parents, staff, local businesses, and other community members to develop a reconstitution plan, which later became known as Muir's "reinvention" plan.
 The reform effort soon received support from ConnectEd, an organization partnering with the Irvine Foundation to implement Linked Learning in districts across California.

-The focus was a reform plan which included the re-vamping of the academic structure to include College and Career Pathways (Linked Learning), professional development, extensive community support and requiring all teachers and staff to re-apply for their jobs.
+The focus was a reform plan that included the re-vamping of the academic structure to include College and Career Pathways (Linked Learning), professional development, extensive community support, and requiring all teachers and staff to re-apply for their jobs.

 John Muir High School's implementation of the Linked Learning reform effort was featured in an extensive two-year study by Stanford Center for Opportunity Policy in Education (SCOPE).

 According to the SCOPE study, "by many accounts, in just 3 years, Muir High School has, in fact, very credibly demonstrated the success of the Linked Learning model.
-The school has evolved from a traditional, comprehensive high school to a campus with three Linked Learning pathways that offer integrated curriculum, authentic learning experiences, and personalized support for students.
+The school has evolved from a traditional, comprehensive high school to a campus with three Linked Learning pathways that offer an integrated curriculum, authentic learning experiences, and personalized support for students.
 Early indications are that Muir, still with more than 90% of its students identifying as either African American or Latino, has made impressive gains during the initial years of implementation of Linked Learning.
-Among the gains are a dramatic reduction in dropouts over the last two years (from a 34% drop out rate to a 9% dropout rate).
+Among the gains is a dramatic reduction in dropouts over the last two years (from a 34% dropout rate to a 9% dropout rate).
 In addition, Muir's Academic Performance Index has steadily risen since the 2007-2008 school year for the school as a whole as well as for significant subgroups.
-This represents the fastest rate of increase of all the high schools in PUSD during that time period."
-According to the district website, as a result of the reinvention effort, John Muir High School has achieved a 57-point increase on its Academic Performance Index since 2007.
-In the 2012-2013 school year, the drop out rate decreased again to 7.8%.
+This represents the fastest rate of increase of all the high schools in PUSD during that period" According to the district website, as a result of the reinvention effort, John Muir High School has achieved a 57-point increase on its Academic Performance Index since 2007.
+In the 2012-2013 school year, the dropout rate decreased again to 7.8%.

 Muir Ranch

 From 2011 to 2018, a team of volunteer teachers and students began converting 1.5 acres of the John Muir High School campus into an urban farm.
-Muir Ranch grows a variety of flowers, vegetables and fruits.
+Muir Ranch grows a variety of flowers, vegetables, and fruits.
 Students can complete community service or internship graduation requirements by enrolling in classes at the Ranch.
-Muir Ranch also provides paid internships to students, which are funded by private donations, special events, farmer's market sales, and subscriptions to the produce box program (CSA).
+Muir Ranch also provides paid internships to students, which are funded by private donations, special events, farmer's market sales, and subscriptions to the Produce Box Program (CSA).